Venafi/firefly-playground/docs/ei-quick-start.md

         image:
           repository: private-registry.venafi.cloud/venafi-issuer/venafi-enhanced-issuer
     ```

-    2. :fontawesome-solid-circle-info: This is the name of the Kubernetes secret you created in step 1 above.
+    1. :fontawesome-solid-circle-info: This is the name of the Kubernetes secret you created in step 1 above.

-??? note
+    !!! note

         The enterprise issuer will automatically install the `Venafi Connection" component.
 Venafi Connection is used to configure the connection and authentication between Venafi Control Plane and your Kubernetes cluster.

         Venafi Connection is a "namespaced" resource.
 Any service account or secret referenced by a Venafi Connection must be in the same namespace as the Venafi Connection resource or in a namespace that matches the allowReferencesFrom field, as described in cross namespace Venafi Connection references.

         You can add the custom resources definitions for Venafi Connections to your Kubernetes API server when you install one of the projects that use the Venafi Connection resources as configuration.

-This will be used to connect to the SaaS control plane and will use the SaaS control plane credential created in step 4.

 ??? abstract "Step 4.
 Venafi Connections"